7 Steps to Craft an Excellent Call To Action (CTA) for Video

 Animated Explainer Video CTA

 The point of any animated explainer video is to increase conversions.
-You’ve enticed viewers to your site, you’ve engaged them with a great video—make sure to direct motivated leads to the next step in the buyer journey with a video CTA that gets the results you want so you get the absolute highest ROI on your explainer video.
+You’ve enticed viewers to your site, you’ve engaged them with a great video.
+The next step is to direct them along the buyer journey with a video CTA.
+Get this right, and you’ll see results where it matters most, in your conversion rate.

-Download our free eBook to find out how to grow your business with animated explainer videos.
-You’ll be surprised at what animated video can do for you.
+Here’s one last CTA example for you: Download our free eBook to find out how to grow your business with animated explainer videos.
+You might be surprised at what animated video can do for you.